Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple Process: METHOD

 \subsection{Energy dissipation of the triple system}

-In our model, the orbital dynamics of an sBH are governed by gravitational forces from: the central SMBH, other sBHs, and dense gas.
-Since the three-body system is confined within their Hill sphere during the BSI process, the energy dissipation by the central SMBH on the three-body system can be neglected.
-Therefore, the energy dissipation primarily arises from gaseous gravitational dissipation and GW dissipation, which can be expressed respectively as:
+In our model, the orbital dynamics of the three-body system are governed by gravitational forces from the central SMBH, the surrounding dense gas and GW radiation.
+The role of the SMBH has been discussed in detail in \citetalias{Wang2025arXiv}, which is most significant during the initial close encounter between the BBH and the single sBH.
+During the subsequent chaotic three-body interactions, however, the effects of gas drag and GW radiation become more dominant.
+Thus, in this work, we focus on the impact of gas and GW radiation on the dynamical evolution of the triple system.
+The energy dissipation due to gas drag and GW radiation can be expressed respectively as:

 where $m_{k/l}$, $\bm{v}_{k/l}$ are the mass and velocity of sBHs, $\bm{a}_{k/l,\rm gas}$ is given by equation\,\eqref{eq:a_gas} and $\bm{a}_{k/l,\rm GW} = c^{-5} \bm{a}_5$ is the 2.5PN term in equation\,\eqref{eq:PN}.